THE ONE WHO RAN AWAY

 The car plowed into the turn, the tires on the passenger side lifting a foot off the ground.
 But the car didn’t flip.
 The boy grabbed onto the door handle and yelled out the window.
 The father yanked the steering wheel and the car swerved and hit a six-foot-high pole connected to the chain-link fence.
 The contact slowed the car some, but it still rammed into a configuration of steel support beams holding up an array of high-voltage transformers.
 The electric buzz was like the inside of a giant beehive.

 “We have to get out.” the father yelled.
-“It’s going to blow up!”
+“It’s going to blow up.”

 The father reached around the boy’s waist and pulled him out his side of the car.
 They walked slowly, the boy hugged tight by the father’s strong arm.
 The knocked-over pole lay on the ground with wires hanging out, sparking and dancing.
 The father carefully led them around the wires and away from the danger.